 Leave the bowl on the countertop at room temperature to ferment for 2 days, undisturbed.
 The mixture should be bubbling up in the meanwhile.

-On the 3rd day, after a minimum of 48 hours of fermentation, the teff should be sunk to the bottom of the bowl, while a layer of liquid is seperated on top.
+On the 3rd day, after a minimum of 48 hours of fermentation, the teff should have sunk to the bottom of the bowl, while a layer of liquid is seperated on top.
 Some foam may be formed on the top layer of the liquid.
 Do not stir the mixture but carefully pour off all the foam and liquid, about 1 and 3/4 cup.
 Only teff is left in the bowl.

 Add 1/2 cup of fresh filtered water back into the bowl.
 Stir to combine with the existing teff to make a thin batter, of the consistency to make crepes.
 Stir in salt and baking soda.